fsprojects/FSharpLint/docs-gen/markdown/NumberOfItems.md

 ##### Rule Settings

-`Enabled` - A boolean property that can enable and disable this rule.
-(Default true) `MaxItems` - An integer property that specifies the max number of items in a tuple.
+`enabled` - A boolean property that can enable and disable this rule.
+(Default true) `maxItems` - An integer property that specifies the max number of items in a tuple.
 (Default 4)

 #### MaxNumberOfBooleanOperatorsInCondition

 ##### Cause

-A `while/if/assert/match when` condition contains more than a configurable number of boolean operators, for example if `MaxItems` was set to 4 (the default value) then the following condition would cause the error: `if x && y || q || r && t && w then`
+A `while/if/assert/match when` condition contains more than a configurable number of boolean operators, for example if `maxItems` was set to 4 (the default value) then the following condition would cause the error: `if x && y || q || r && t && w then`

 ##### Rationale